Yuvii9926/delta-demo-1/README.md

 # delta-demo-1
-This is demo for Git  &amp; Github class
+This is demo for Git  &amp; Github class.